arunkannawadi/website/_pages/teaching.md

 The history of the development is hardly paid attention to.

 One of the key goals of teaching science should be to impart scientific thinking.
-If a student is never going to take a science course again in his/her life, then the take away from the course must be not the details but the generic principles and its justification.
+If a student is never going to take a science course again in his/her life, then the take away from the course must be not the details but the generic principles and its justifications.
-And I believe it is best done by emphasizing on how the theories we have today came about.
+I believe it is best done by emphasizing on how the theories we have today came about.
 It is important to highlight how even a systematic approach to a problem can lead to erroneous conclusions, affected by confirmational bias.
 Thus, while introducing a new theory, I always focus on other simpler, alternative theories that were adopted before the current successful theory and why the scientific community has disregarded the earlier approaches.